Diseases & Conditions

 Nonsurgical Treatment

-In addition to the RICE method and anti-inflammatory medication, your doctor may recommend using crutches for a few days to limit the weight on your hip.
+In addition to rest, ice, compression, and anti-inflammatory medication, your doctor may recommend using crutches for a few days to limit the weight on your hip.
 Other recommendations may include:

 - Home exercise program.
 Specific exercises can strengthen the muscles that support the hip and help to improve muscle endurance and flexibility.

 - Physical therapy.
-If pain persists after a few weeks of home exercise, your doctor may recommend formal physical rehabilitation.
-A physical therapist can provide an individualized exercise program to improve strength and flexibility.
+If pain continues after a few weeks of home exercise, your doctor may recommend formal physical therapy.
+A physical therapist can provide an individualized exercise program to improve strength and flexibility in your hip.

 Surgical Treatment

-Severe injuries in which the tendons are completely avulsed from bone may require surgery in order to return to normal function and movement.
+Severe injuries in which the tendons are completely avulsed (pulled away) from bone may require surgery to restore normal function and movement.
 Surgery typically involves re-attaching the torn tendon tissue back to the bone.

 It is important to know that many severe hip strains are successfully treated without surgery.
 Your doctor will discuss the treatment options that best meet your individual health needs.